 Anxiety disorders are associated with numerous allergic conditions including hay fever, eczema, hives, food allergies, and conjunctivitis.

-People with obsessive-compulsive disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (behavior known as trichotillomania).
+People with obsessive-compulsive related disorders can experience skin problems from excessive washing, injuries from repetitive physical acts and skin picking, and hair loss from repeated hair pulling (disorder known as trichotillomania).

 A doctor diagnoses an anxiety disorder based on specific symptoms, how often they occur, how long they have lasted, and how significantly they interfere with daily functioning.

 The doctor may ask about emotional symptoms, such as:

 - Feeling worried a lot about different things

 - Not being able to stop or control worrying

 - Having trouble relaxing

 - Being so restless it is difficult to sit still